generalroboticslab/TimeAwarePolicy/README.md

 We using realsense camera for the experiment.
 To calibrate the camera external matrix, you can follow [Franka-camera calibration](https://fr3setup.readthedocs.io/en/latest/camera_calibration/moveit.html).

 ### Real robot evaluation
-After setting up the controller and the camera, you can start to receive the command and send to the joint impedance controller and gripper control.
+After setting up the controller and the camera, you can start to receive the command and send to the joint impedance controller and gripper controller.

 ```
 python tw_evaluation.py --saving False --num_envs 1 --real_robot --par_configs --index_episode best_rew --checkpoint CKPT